KenWidemon/Angular-Table/table-app/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Running unit tests

-I don't have any unit tests created for this project.
-Test Driven Development isn't currently a process that my team uses (even though we definitely benefit from it), and so I haven't looked too far into unit testing with Angular.

-## Note

-I managed to get everything done that was listed in the "High Level Specifications" section, and my code is well-commented to avoid confusion.
-If you are using a different dataset, it will need to be formatted the same as `app/common/constants/mock-data.constant.ts`.
-I edited the original dataset from JSON format to an array constant.